tayyabahamna-design/Silverleaf/replit.md

 ### Technical Implementations
 - **Frontend**: Developed with React, TypeScript, Tailwind CSS for styling, and Shadcn UI for componentry.
 Uses React Query for data fetching and caching.
 - **Backend**: Implemented using Express.js with TypeScript, providing a RESTful API.
 - **Authentication**: Utilizes Passport.js Local Strategy for secure username/password authentication.
 Passwords are hashed with scrypt.
-Features role-based access control (Admin/Teacher) with session management stored in PostgreSQL.
+Features role-based access control (Admin/Trainer/Teacher) with session management stored in PostgreSQL.
+Admin and Trainer can login with username or email; Teachers can login with Teacher ID or email.
 - **File Management**: Supports file uploads via Uppy.js, storing files in Replit Object Storage (Google Cloud Storage) with presigned URLs for secure access.
 Allows for multiple deck files per training week.
 - **Inline Editing**: Provides click-to-edit functionality for key fields for admin users, with optimized cache updates for a smooth user experience.